overleaf/toolkit/README.md

 ## Config files

+- `config/overleaf.rc`
+- `config/variables.env`
+- `config/docker-compose.base.yml`
+- `config/docker-compose.mongo.yml`
-- `config/docker-compose.yml`
+- `config/docker-compose.redis.yml`
-  - base config file for docker-compose, not meant to be edited
-- `config/local.yml`
+- `config/docker-compose.sibling-containers.yml`

-  - local overrides, and environment configuration, editable
+### Overleaf.rc

+The `config/overleaf.rc` file controls top-level configuration, such as the docker image to use, data paths, etc. This is used to configure the invocaton to docker-compose.

+### Variables.env

+Environment variables loaded in the overleaf container as application settings.

-## Data directories
+## Data directories (default)

 - `data/mongo`
 - `data/redis`
 - `data/sharelatex`

 All are persisted outside of the containers.

+These can be changed by setting `MONGO_DATA_PATH` (etc) in `overleaf.rc`

 ## TODO